fzzzy/ptolemy/spike/osm-renderer/readme.md

 ## About

-This implements the minimal functionality to render some "raw" OpenStreetMap data (using the `osm` format) to a canvas by converting the `osm` data to `json` and then render it using a dump simple renderer (don't expect anything awesome at this point ;) ).
+This implements the minimal functionality to render some "raw" OpenStreetMap data (using the `osm` format) to a canvas by converting the `osm` data to `json` and then render it using a simple renderer (don't expect anything awesome at this point ;) ).

 ## Usage